-Kamilah McInnis is a multi-media journalist at BBC Radio 1 Newsbeat.
+Kamilah McInnis (Sociology 2013) is a multi-media journalist at BBC Radio 1 Newsbeat.
 Her role consists of writing articles, producing radio news packages, interviewing contributors and filming / editing social videos.

 Kamilah is extremely passionate about mental health and music.
 When she isn’t working, you’ll find Kamilah playing the piano and violin, tap dancing and boogying at a festival.

 How did you get started in the industry?

 After graduating from Sussex, I did a masters in TV Journalism at City, University of London.
 During my masters I did a placement with Channel 5 News and although I was offered freelance work with them I struggled to get a full-time job in the field.
 After applying for over 50 jobs I got a paid internship with The Box Plus Network, a TV company that owns 4 Music, The Box and the music channels for Kiss, Kerrang and Magic.
 After my internship was over they offered me a full-time job as a journalist / assistant producer.

 What’s been the biggest challenge in your career so far and how did you overcome it?

 I’ve suffered on and off with depression since I was 17 and whilst working at the BBC I have at times become overwhelmed by the intense and fast-paced environment.
 This has led to me having a few bouts of depression during my time in the job, especially as some of the stories I cover are quite emotional.
 I've learned to manage my situation by practising self-care and making sure my team are aware when I’ve not been feeling great.
 It was scary opening up, but they’ve been really understanding.